IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 And if the debtor cannot afford to repay any or most of the agreed amount, either the creditors or the debtor can apply for bankruptcy.

-What are the benefits and disadvantages of an Individual Voluntary Arrangement?
+What are the benefits and disadvantages of a Scottish Individual Voluntary Arrangement?

-There are a number of pros and cons of an IVA, including:
+There are a number of pros and cons of the Scottish Trust Deed, including:

 Pros